Guide to St Petersburg’s Top Museums

 Ostrovskogo Pl., 6a

-A very large collection of musical instruments, sheet music, portraits of famous actors, and general memorabilia from Russia’s great epics of theatre and music.
+A very large collection of musical instruments, sheet music, portraits of famous actors, and general memorabilia from Russia’s great epics of Theater and music.

 7. Religion